polettix/wrapperl/README.md

     - the libraries you need are all stored in `/approved/lib`

-In both environments, you create a symbolic link named `prg` pointing towards `wrapperl` and located inside the same directory as `prg.pl`.
+In both environments, you create a symbolic link named `prg` pointing towards `wrapperl`.
+The link is located inside the same directory as `prg.pl`.

-Inside the same directory, or any ancestor, you create the `wrapperl.env` file, which will be specific for the environment.
+You create the `wrapperl.env` file, which will hold configurations that are specific for the specific environment it is located into.
-We will put the file in the same directory as `prg` and `prg.pl` in this example.
+In this example we will put it in the same directory as `prg` and `prg.pl`.

 This is what you end up with in the development environment: